pentekl/redmine_gemavatar/README.md

 ## Disclaimer
 This project is a fork of the excellent https://bitbucket.org/celebdor/gemavatar Since there have been no updates since a while, I decided to update it to make it Redmine 3+ compatible.\
-I forked surick1's repository to make it compatible with Redmine 6+.
-It is not the cleanest code but works.
+I forked surick1's repository and did some refactoring to make it compatible with Redmine 6+.
 - removed some old code parts
 - removed the dependency on RMagick
-- modernized the DB model, the plugin needs to be reinstalled, no direct upgrade possible
+- modernized the DB model, the plugin needs to be reinstalled, **no direct upgrade possible**
+- put the JS to a separate file

 ## About
 ``Gemavatar`` is a ``Redmine`` plugin for replacing the gravatars (they must